nikant/kamilsss655-uv-k5-firmware-custom-nkk/README.md

 #### - changes to POWER_ON_DISPLAY_MODE_FULL_SCREEN
 #### - added LPD frequencies to F_LOCK_PMR -> || (Frequency >= 43307500 && Frequency <= 43477500)
 ##
 ## This repository is a fork of [kamilsss655 firwmare](https://github.com/kamilsss655/uv-k5-firmware-custom).
-My changes are minor at the moment and for personal use.
 ##
 # Open re-implementation of the Quansheng UV-K5 v2.1.27 firmware